Calvin-S/PL1/Demo.md

 ```
 Throws the error

-    If statement body needs a closing bracket
+    Parser.SyntaxError: If statement body needs a closing bracket on line number 2
 and the program
 ```
 if (T or F {"hi"}
 ```
 Throws the error

-    If guard missing closing parenthesis
+    Parser.SyntaxError: If statement guards need closing parenthesis on line number 1
 Similarly for while loops:
 ```
 $a = 30
-while ($a < 0) {$a = $a - 1
+while ($a < 0)
+{$a = $a - 1
 ```
 Throws the error

-    While statement body needs closing brackets
+    Parser.SyntaxError: While statement body needs a closing bracket on line number 3
 and
 ```
 $a = 30
-while (F {$a}
+while F) {$a}
 ```
 Throws the error

-    While statement guard needs closing parenthesis
+    Parser.SyntaxError: While statement guard needs parenthesis on line number 2

-# Next Steps
-Our language is still missing out a few major features such as being able to call functions possibly with parameters to pass in, so that will probably be our next main goal.
-Some other small things we have not implemented is string manipulation operators such as concatenation or substrings.
-After those two extensions, we will try to attempt more complicated topics such as polymorphism or perhaps higher ordered functions, although specifics will have to depend on how functions are implemented.